vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 Current status of the project
 -----------------------------

-The educates project is the third incarnation of a system to support hosting workshops in conjunction with Kubernetes.
+The Educates project is the third incarnation of a system to support hosting workshops in conjunction with Kubernetes.

 The first incarnation used a tool called Workshopper to provide workshop instructions, but where all work was still done from a users own local computer.